peterhinch/micropython-touch/README.md

 Methods:__
  * `value` mandatory arg `fn` path to an image file.
 Causes the `BitMap` image to be updated from the file.
+Files should be stored on the root directory of the host.
 Blocks for a period depending on filesystem performance.
  * `color` args `fgcolor=None`, `bgcolor=None`.
 Causes the image colors to be changed.
 The file will be re-read and the image updated.

-Beacuse of the use of file storage when an update occurs there will be a brief "dead time" when the GUI is unresponsive.
+Because of the use of file storage when an update occurs there will be a brief "dead time" when the GUI is unresponsive.
 This is not noticeable if the image is displayed when a screen initialises, or if it changes in response to a user action.
 Use in animations is questionable.

-See `gui/demos/bitmap.py` for a usage example (this demo is very slow if running via `mpremote mount` - a consequence of file retrieval over USB).
+See `gui/demos/bitmap.py` for a usage example.
+For this demo four files must be copied from `gui/fonts/bitmaps/` to the root directory of the device.

 ###### [Contents](./README.md#0-contents)